 Studies have shown that photoelectric alarms typically respond to smoky fires within about three to five minutes.
 Ionisation alarms can take much longer – up to 20 minutes or more – by which time escape can be much more difficult.

-There is also a new legislation in Queensland that require home owners to replace their alarms with photoelectric smoke alarms which comply with Australian Standards (AS) 3786-2014.
-It is also recommended that the smoke alarms are installed in every bedroom and hallways, and the alarms must be interconnected.
+There is also new legislation in Queensland that requires home owners to replace their alarms with photoelectric smoke alarms which comply with Australian Standards (AS) 3786-2014.
+It is also recommended that the smoke alarms are installed in every bedroom and hallway, and the alarms must be interconnected.

 Courtesy of 7 News